 When does W@W happen?

 Each Wednesday afternoon, from September to early June.
-Doors open at 12:30 pm and most people stay about one hour.
+Doors open at 12pm and most people stay about an hour.

 Who may attend?